backand/fnhub-cli/README.md

 General commands are used to get more details on a fnhub.io package.

 ### info
-The `info` command provides informaiton on a specific module.
+The `info` command provides information on a specific module.
 #### Example
 `fnhub info`
 #### Options and Parameters